 Summer Solstice 2019 has arrived!
 In France, the first day of summer is also the Fête de la musique with music wafting (wailing?) through the air…from the town square to an open window to a park bench.
 For 24 hours, everyone is encouraged to make music and the French police can’t arrest you for disturbing the peace (gotta love France!).
-So put on your shades, grab a bottle of rosé and make some music.
+So put on some stylish shades, grab a bottle of rosé and make some music people!

 I looked up the word “poetry” on a whim in my trusty Webster’s New World Thesaurus and was happy to discover a complex amount of synonyms …”poem, song, versification, metrical composition, rime, rhyme, poesy, stanza, rhythmical composition, poetical writings.
 Forms of verse including the following: Shakespearean sonnet, Italian sonnet, Miltonic sonnet, Wordsworthian sonnet, Chaucerian stanza, Spenserian stanza, heroic couplet, Alexandrine, iambic pentameter, rhyme royal, ottava rima, couplet, distich, epode, triolet, rondeau, rondel, rondelet, tanka, haiku, ballade, destine, villanelle, limerick, blank […]